Subset-UCSD/Commit-Challenge-2025/actions.md

 # Marcelo

-Screw the apocalypse, we are now all trapped in a giant social deception game of mafia.
+Screw the apocalypse, everyone is now trapped in a giant social deception game of mafia.
 Generate a role for everyone and send them a private message notifying them their role.

 Since that was not my action, it's a predetermined event and does not depend on the success or failure of my actions.

 I will chant: "Mafia!
 Mafia!
 Mafia!..."

+Respond to my actions with all emojies because text offend me.

 *Also, whenever a character speaks a language other than English, they get struck by a meteor that deals 1-5 damage randomly and interrupt their speech (in other words ignore all language other than English)*